fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 MiB of Go runtime and page tables that amortizes as the base grows.
 Private_Dirty tracks N times delta, confirming each clone pays only for its own copy-on-write pages.

-Two honest scope notes.
+Two scope notes.
 First, because every clone touches the complete base, summed Rss closely approximates the resident footprint these mappings would need without sharing, but it is still a proxy for the counterfactual rather than a paired no-sharing run; Test 12 closes that gap at the runsc level with a directly measured no-base baseline.
 Second, this